Pulsar-Programmer/choredom-website/README.md

 # choredom-website
 Official Choredom Website

-To run, get Rust ready.
+To run, get the latest Rust ready.
 Get SurrealDB and Surrealist.
 Start SurrealDB with Surrealist or with Command Line.
 These details are necessary to connect to the database:\